 “Er, yes,” Gareth said.
 “And I was saying that I’d love to join.”

 “Oh, excellent!”
 Eftychia said.
 “The more the merrier.
-Eresh, dear, can we start with the park?”
+Eresh, dear, can we start our little tour with the park?”

 “Whatever you want, Chia.”

-Eftychia grinned and turned on her heel, leading the way, and Eresh followed.
-Leandros caught Gareth’s arm and stopped him before he could do the same.
+Eftychia grinned and turned on her heel, leading the way.
+Eresh followed, but before Gareth could do the same, Leandros caught his arm and stopped him.
 “I don’t think I have to tell you,” he began, too softly for the others to hear, “To keep this between us.
 Mr. Ochoa and Ms. Jones both work for Unity.
-If they’re not actively in on it, it’s possible they at least know about it.”
+If they’re not actively in on this plot, it’s possible they at least know of it.”

-Gareth nodded, eyes wide.
-Leandros joined the other two, leaving Gareth to follow.
-The small group cut through the festival grounds to get to the park, the grounds empty now that most of the performers had departed with the end of Unity’s conference season.
-The park was breathtaking, the leaves turned gold and red in a way they don’t in Alfheim.
+Gareth nodded.
+With a tight-lipped smile and a pat to Gareth’s shoulder, Leandros left to catch up with the others, Gareth following.
+The small group cut through the festival grounds to get to the park, the grounds empty now that the performers had departed with the end of Unity’s conference season.
+They passed the stage where, not long before, Gareth had seen Roman for the first time.

-Eftychia skipped ahead of the group, but before they’d even rounded the first bend in the path, she turned on Leandros.
+Eftychia skipped ahead of the group, but before they’d even fully entered the park, she turned on Leandros.
 “I think, Captain, I’d like to figure out your petname now.”

-“May I ask you a few questions?” she asked.
+Ignoring him, Eftychia asked Leandros, “May I ask you a few questions?”

 “That’s too subjective!”
 Eftychia protested.
 “I can stretch a few to four, to five.
-Do I get five questions?”
+Will you be more specific, or do I get five questions?”

-“Oh, how storybook of you,” Eftychia said.
-She pursed her lips and studied Leandros.
-Whenever the path curved, Eresh grabbed her sleeve and guided her, more used to her eccentricities than the others.
+“How storybook of you,” Eftychia said.
+She pursed her lips and studied Leandros, walking backward beneath the golden leaves of autumn.
+Whenever the path curved, Eresh grabbed her sleeve and guided her, used to her eccentricities where the others were not.
 Finally, she asked, “How did you get that scar?”

 “Interesting start,” Leandros said, self-consciously touching the pale scar that stretched from cheekbone to jaw.
-“A bar fight.”
+He looked a little sheepish as he answered, “A bar fight.”

 “Really?”
 Gareth asked.